Easy Chicken Alfredo

 It’s best to serve it hot on pasta plates with a sprinkling of additional parmesan and minced parsley on top for color.

-Tips and Secrets for Making Chicken Alfredo
+Tips for Making Chicken Alfredo

 - To save time, get your sauce ingredients ready while your pot of water is coming to a boil.
 Then you can make the sauce at the same time the pasta is cooking.